raminetinati/Amazon-Reviews-Demo/blog_post.md

 #### Importing Data and Processing

-Our initial workflow is going to involve importing the data from the originating S3 bucket, and then loading it into a PySpark Dataframe so we can process some of the text fields.
+Our initial workflow is going to involve importing the data from the originating S3 bucket, and then loading it from a Spark RDD, into a PySpark Dataframe so we can process some of the text fields.
+We could leave it as a RDD, but for easier understanding and alignment with those familar with Pandas DataFrames, we'll use PySpark DataFrames.

 ```python
 reviews = spark.read.parquet("s3://amazon-reviews-pds/parquet")